¡Bienvendos a España!

 Your Appointment Day

 One of your first citas previas in Spain has arrived.
 If you stay here as long as I have, you will get very used to these!
 I wish I could say that the Spanish bureaucratic processes get easier as time goes on but they don’t.
-And my biggest tip for you is to just maintain an attitude of over-preparedness.
+And my biggest tip for you is to just maintain an attitude of over-preparedness when it comes to applying for visas and work permits.

 It’s okay if you made extra copies of a document or brought extra pens or even bought a fancy, waterproof folder.
 Whatever you need to do to make yourself feel confident on the day of your appointment, do it.
 That includes bringing someone with you to help you with Spanish if need be (although a lot of offices aren’t allowing third parties to attend appointments nowadays).
 Preparing yourself both physically and mentally makes a difference when it comes to how confident you’ll feel on the day.

 This part is where your experience can vary greatly so bear that in mind.

-It’s likely that there will be some sort of line outside the police station where you plan to go or a checkpoint just before you step into the building and go to the waiting area for appointments.
+There will likely be some sort of line outside the police station where you plan to go or a checkpoint just before you step into the building and go to the waiting area for appointments.
 If that’s the case, plan accordingly for the weather that day and bring a book or a portable charger for your phone to keep you occupied.
 Or make a new friend in line if you choose to do that.

-All government buildings in Spain have security checkpoints so you will have to put your bag or other personal belongings through a screener and then you yourself will have to walk through a metal detector, much like the ones you see in airports.
+All government buildings in Spain have security checkpoints so you will have to put your bag or other personal belongings through a screener and then you will have to walk through a metal detector, much like the ones you see in airports.

 In 2021 (and possibly 2022), you will be asked to use some of the hand sanitizers near the door and your temperature may be taken.
 You must wear your mask over your nose and mouth at all times inside the office.